 Honolulu, HI 96822

-a.
-Statement of Objectives: This document serves as a means of judging the applicant’s writing ability and must be in essay form between 500 and 1,000 words long.
+a) Statement of Objectives: This document serves as a means of judging the applicant’s writing ability and must be in essay form between 500 and 1,000 words long.
 The essay should address the applicant’s interest in pursuing a career in the field as well as indicating the applicant’s potential contributions to the field.
 The applicant’s name and the words “Statement of Objectives” must appear at the top of each page in the essay.

-b.
-Two completed Recommendation Forms (fillable PDF document).
+b) Two completed Recommendation Forms (fillable PDF document).
 Applicants must complete the first section before providing the form to their references, who should be faculty members, librarians, and/or employers.
 Completed forms must be sealed by the referees and sent directly to the LIS Program.
-Inform referees that Program policy allows students to view their personal folders, which includes these letters, unless the applicant waived the right to examine the recommendation form.
+Inform referees that Program policy allows students to view their personal folders, which includes these letters, unless the applicant waives the right to examine the recommendation form.

 c) LIS Program Applicant Information Form (fillable PDF document).
 Download, complete, print or save, and return this form to the LIS Program.